HTML Working Group Charter

 the vote is cancelled.

-Requirements for meeting attendance and timely response are described in
+Requirements for meeting attendance and timely response are

-time amounting 1 day per week for the lifetime of the group.
-Working group
+expected to consume time amounting 1 day per week for the lifetime of

-participants are required not to disclose information obtained during
+the group.
+Working group participants are required not to disclose

-participation, until that information is publicly available.
+information obtained during participation, until that information is

-W3C Members may also offer to review one or more Working Drafts from the
+W3C Members may also offer to review one or more Working

-group for clarity, consistency, technical merit, fitness for purpose and
+Drafts from the group for clarity, consistency, technical merit,

-conformance with other W3C specifications.
-The only participation requirement
+fitness for purpose and conformance with other W3C specifications.

-is to provide the review comments by the agreed-to date.
+The only participation requirement is to provide the review comments

 Invited experts have the same rights and